 The four Brief Challenges sessions are always facilitated one on one -- that is, between one counselor and one client.
 During Brief Challenges sessions, information is gathered in a sequential fashion, with the counselor and the young person working together in The Brief Challenges My Story.
 This book incorporates readings from The Seven Challenges, written process extracted from The Seven Challenges Journals and activities from The Seven Challenges Activity Book.
 The basic skills taught in Brief Challenges are extracted from training for The Seven Challenges® Program.

 Training for Counselors

 Counselors who will provide Brief Challenges attend two days of training.
 This training can be facilitated at their agency if there are four or more counselors to be trained and for agencies where there are fewer, options for them to travel to another site for training can be discussed.
 An agency that will be utilizing Brief Challenges will also have Coaches trained to support the counselors and to train when there is turnover.
 Coaches will receive extra training and support and they will conduct regular meetings with the Brief Challenges counselors.
-Coaches are also required to submit clinical and quality documentation once a year for review by The Seven Challenges – Brief Trainer.

 The book used with youth during Brief Challenges sessions is called My Story.
 This book is written in by the client and the counselor throughout the four sessions, and provides a framework for the counseling process.
 In addition to training and support documents, each counselor will use the Brief Challenges Manual.